SuuperW/NSMB-Save-Editor/README.md

 RoadRunnerWMC for the checksum reverse-engineering (and other help) shibboleet for documenting the save file structure Suuper for cleaning up the code
+RicBent for creating Goombatlas, which helped me find in-game data